DiscoreMe/DiscoreMe/README.md

 ### My projects
 #### Currently I participate in the following projects:
 - ???, ??? are the commercial projects related to medicine
+- [rufy](https://github.com/DiscoreMe/rufy) is a 2d game engine mainly focused on creating novells with scripts in the Lua language
 - [secure-cloud](https://github.com/discoreme/secure-cloud) is a service that allows you to upload files to the cloud in encrypted form
 - [pdfconsultation-worker](https://github.com/discoreme/pdfconsultation-worker) is a service that allows you to render a pdf file with custom data from a word or libreoffice file
 - [snet](https://github.com/discoreme/SNET) is an implementation of the UDP data transfer Protocol for comfortable and fast operation in games